ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

         min_difficulty: relative
         # The highest difficulty of missions in this layout
         max_difficulty: relative
+        # Used for overwriting default options of mission slots,
+        # which are set by the layout type (see Default Layout)
+        missions: []
       # This is a regular layout, defined by its name
       Default Layout:
         # This defines how missions in the layout are organized,